Hilde Meisel: Legacy

+Stolperstein in Berlin-Wilmersdorf for Hilda Monte, Landhausstrasse 3.

-There are two streets named after Hilde Meisel, Hilda-Monte-Straße in Bergkamen and Hilda-Monte-Weg in the Bergedorf quarter of Hamburg.
-There is a memorial dedicated to Meisel in Feldkirch and a Stolperstein for her (in her pen name, Hilda Monte), in Berlin (see photo, above).
-There is a permanent display about Hilde Meisel at the Jewish Museum in Hohenems, Austria, not far from where she was killed in action.
+There are two streets named after Hilda Monte: Hilda-Monte-Straße in Bergkamen and Hilda-Monte-Weg in the Bergedorf quarter of Hamburg.
+There is a memorial dedicated to Monte in Feldkirch and a Stolperstein for her in Berlin (see photo, above).
+There is a permanent display about Hilda Monte at the Jewish Museum in Hohenems, Austria, not far from where she was killed in action.

-Much of what is known about Meisel's life in England came from her husband, whose recollections were embellished.
-In 1946, she was identified as the mastermind behind the 1939 Bürgerbräukeller assassination attempt on Hitler's life, though convincing evidence of this is unverifiable.
+After 1945, there was a certain amount of speculation surrounding Hilda Monte.
+In particular, the alleged connection to the Bürgerbräu assassination attempt in November 1939 has been unequivocally disproved by historical evidence by 1969 at the latest.

+In 2026, Ugo Giuliani published The Europeanist, a historical novel inspired by the life of Hilde Meisel, also known as Hilda Monte.